How to Protect website from SQL Injection Attack

 How SQL Injection works

-In order to fire the sql injection command we need to find input location.
+In order to fire the SQL injection command, we need to find input location.
 In order for an SQL Injection attack to take place, the vulnerable website needs to directly include user input within an SQL statement.
-An attacker can then insert a payload that will be included as part of the SQL query and run against the database server.

 The following server-side pseudo-code is used to authenticate users to the web application.